-- Quality score boxplot shows the distribution of base quality values as a box plot for each position in the input sequence.
+Quality score boxplot shows the distribution of base quality values as a box plot for each position in the input sequence.
 The background color (green, orange or red) indicates ranges of high, intermediate and low qualities.
-The plot is available for fastq only (bam files may contain base quality information, which is however not used here because reads contained in the bam file, e.g. aligned reads, may not be a representative subsample of all sequenced reads). - Nucleotide frequency plot shows the frequency of A, C, G, T and N bases by position in the read.
-The plot is always available. - Duplication level plot shows for each sample the fraction of reads observed at different duplication levels (e.g. once, two-times, three-times, etc.).
+The plot is available for fastq and bam files.

+Nucleotide frequency plot shows the frequency of A, C, G, T and N bases by position in the read.
+The plot is always available.

+Duplication level plot shows for each sample the fraction of reads observed at different duplication levels (e.g. once, two-times, three-times, etc.).
 In addition, the most frequent sequences are listed.
+The plot is available for fasta, fastq and bam files.

+26 qQCReport

-The plot is available for fasta or fastq files, but not for bam files, again because contained reads may not be representative for the experiment. - Mapping statistics shows fractions of reads that were (un)mappable to the reference genome.
-This plot is available for bam input. - Library complexity shows fractions of unique read(-pair) alignment positions, as a measure of the complexity in the sequencing library.
+Mapping statistics shows fractions of reads that were (un)mappable to the reference genome.
+This plot is available for bam input.

+Library complexity shows fractions of unique read(-pair) alignment positions, as a measure of the complexity in the sequencing library.
 Please note that this measure is not independent from the total number of reads in a library, and is best compared between libraries of similar sizes.
-This plot is available for bam input. - Mismatch frequency shows the frequency and position (relative to the read sequence) of mismatches in the alignments against the reference genome.
-The plot is available for bam input. - Mismatch types shows the frequency of read bases that caused mismatches in the alignments to the reference genome, separately for each genome base.
-This plot is available for bam input. - Fragment size shows the distribution of fragment sizes inferred from aligned read pairs.
+This plot is available for bam input.

+Mismatch frequency shows the frequency and position (relative to the read sequence) of mismatches in the alignments against the reference genome.
+The plot is available for bam input.

+Mismatch types shows the frequency of read bases that caused mismatches in the alignments to the reference genome, separately for each genome base.
+This plot is available for bam input.

+Fragment size shows the distribution of fragment sizes inferred from aligned read pairs.
 This plot is available for paired-end bam input.